-I am not trying to argue that everything should shut down for Labor Day; obviously, no one wants to spend their entire vacation at home, nor do they want their holidays to turn into a Purge-esque experience, with all emergency and hospital services suspended.
+I am not trying to argue that everything should shut down for Labor Day.
+Obviously, no one wants to spend their entire vacation at home; nor do they want their holidays to turn into a Purge-esque experience, with all emergency and hospital services suspended.
 If we want to enjoy our holidays, someone still has to work.

 What I would like to argue for, however, is that America needs to vastly improve how we treat our workers.

-As most of you likely already know by now, we are “the only developed country in the world without a single legally required paid vacation day or holiday,” and the only developed country in the world without guaranteed paid sick or maternity leave.
+We are “the only developed country in the world without a single legally required paid vacation day or holiday,” and the only developed country in the world without guaranteed paid sick or maternity leave.

 When I still worked in the service industry, working Labor Day (or any holiday) would have been much easier if I could have taken a different day off, with pay.
 If I’d had guaranteed paid sick leave, I also would have actually stayed home from my waitress job while sick.

 I hope that, one day, Americans can join the rest of the developed world in showing our gratitude towards the working class.
 They deserve more than just words and a single, paltry holiday that many of them don’t even get to enjoy.